 Taking these steps early can reduce the risk of insurmountable conflict and help to ensure a more streamlined asset division process.
 Collaborating with our experienced team can be instrumental in tailoring asset protection strategies to your specific circumstances.

+When dealing with the division of marital property during a Louisville divorce, you want to hire a property division lawyer you can trust.
 We are here to guide you through the property division process with compassion and a commitment to achieving an outcome that fits your circumstances.
 You can discuss your property division concerns with us during an initial consultation.
-Set one up today by sending us an email or by calling +1-502-791-9419.